kaylubr/calculator/README.md

   - Use the number buttons to input numbers.
   - Click on the operation buttons (+, -, *, /) to perform calculations.
   - Click the "=" button to display the result.
-  - Click the "C" button to clear the input and result.
+  - Click the "AC" button to clear the input and result.
+  - Click the backspace button to delete a single digit.
+  - In keyboard inputs, press Esc button to clear, Backspace for delete, and Enter for result.

 ## Project Structure
   - index.html: Contains the HTML structure of the calculator.